LegendaryZReborn/Personal-Website/README.md

 The website has a few sections:

 * Home
-> Working on highlighting or showcasing a few of my projects here
+> Working on highlighting or showcasing a few of my projects here.
 * Resume
 > My currently most up to date resume details are here.
 * About